 Why the requested revision is necessary.

-An agency must send any requested revision of the purpose or objectives of a project or grant to the State Clearinghouse or Single Point of Contact if the State maintains this process under Executive Order 12372, Intergovernmental Review of Federal Programs.
+(b) If the State maintains the process under Executive Order 12372, Intergovernmental Review of Federal Programs, the agency must follow its processes for sending any requested revision of the purpose or objectives of a project or award to the State Clearinghouse or Single Point of Contact.